polina-raznitsyna/audio-to-text-mac/README.md

     ```
 - All functionality is the same as in the first script.
 - Model tags are different (only whisper-1 is currently available).
+- Audio recording and file uploads are limited to 25 MB and the following input file types are supported: mp3, mp4, mpeg, mpga, m4a, wav.

 ## Differences Between the Two Versions